OussamaDanba/AnimeTrackingBots/README.md

 What are the episode offsets in the database?
 Sometimes sites use different numbering schemes than desired and the episode offsets help you deal with them.
-If a show is one episode 13 because a site continues its numbering and you'd like to start over from episode 1 you'd set InternalOffset to -12.0 for that specific entry.
+If a show is on episode 13 because a site continues its numbering and you'd like to start over from episode 1 you'd set InternalOffset to -12.0 for that specific entry.
 If you still want to display a message that it is also known as episode 13 you'd also enter 12.0 in the AKAOffset cell.